damianhakert/damianhakert.github.io/source/_posts/2016-03-23-feature-highlight-saml.md

 The inclusion of these features, specially the Custom Attributes, are of great use to GitLab users.
-You no longer need to change your IdP server to match the parameters that GitLab is expecting, you can now tell `omniauth-saml`, and therefor GitLab, where to look for them.
+You no longer need to change your IdP server to match the parameters that GitLab is expecting, you can now tell `omniauth-saml`, and therefore GitLab, where to look for them.

 Along with the inclusion of better SAML documentation, these changes will help